Ellpeck/MLEM/Docs/articles/input.md

 ```

 ## Gesture handling
-MonoGame's default gesture handling (which is inherited from XNA) can be a little difficult to deal with, mainly due to the fact that gestures stay in the queue until they are queried (so they might be very old), and the fact that they can't be queried without being removed from the queue, which is especially annoying if queued gesture is not the one a specific piece of code was waiting for.
+MonoGame's default gesture handling (which is inherited from XNA) can be a little difficult to deal with.
+This is mainly due to the fact that gestures stay in the queue until they are queried (so they might be very old), and the fact that they can't be queried without being permanently removed from the queue.

 Because of this, MLEM's input handler also provides a much more streamlined user experience for touch gesture input.